hangchow/fkv/README.md

 # fkv
-fkv is a fast key-value store, can used in embedded scene.
+fkv is a fast key-value store written in java, it applies to embedded scene.

 ## feauture
 - fixed record size, key length and value length when create new Fkv database.